ICAEW.com works better with JavaScript enabled.

 A stepping stone to chartered accountancy, ICAEW CFAB features the first six exams of the ACA, providing a solid foundation in finance, accountancy and business.

-As this can be taken as a standalone qualification, it is a great route for your students to get a better understanding of whether an accountancy career is right for them, and for you to get a taste of the training process.
+As a standalone qualification, ICAEW CFAB it is a great route for your students to get a better understanding of whether a career in accountancy is right for them, while your organisation gets a taste of the training process.
 But it can also be taken as a stepping stone to the ICAEW Business and Finance Professional (BFP) designation, and the full ACA qualification.
+To achieve the BFP designation, students will also need to develop professional skills and gain 12 months' work experience.

 While your students must only complete the first six modules of the ACA to achieve ICAEW CFAB, they will still gain a wealth of knowledge and skills through work experience and the topics covered: